Insulince/qbot/WISHLIST.md

 - LLM?
 Local vs API?
 - Can !enter be skipped entirely, and !q just assumes you have already joined?
 - cross-server interactions are confusing, it needs to be tightened up if this is going to work
+- john travolta looking aorund meme when someone times out
+- "this is fine" when someone !enter out of turn
+- unify the message sending process into a single `post` and `mustPost` function that accepts options for enabling different functionalities.
+Consider making it its own package.
+- humanization of repsonses via llm
+- humanize only a % of the time to keep the feeling consistent, maybe 50% of the time
+- use placeholders for things which shoudl not be replaced, and swap them in after
+  - Rewrite the following message to sound more natural and conversational by mildly varying the wording and sentence structure, but do not change the meaning in any way.
+Preserve all markdown formatting such as asterisks (*) and underscores (_).
+Keep any numbers, usernames, and special terms exactly the same.
+Make sure the message remains clear and accurate.*
+- leaderboard messages are now so long that they get cutoff mid-name
+-
+- !q outside of tourney times should meme the dude tryna use it
+- levenshtein distance